 Water games is a collection of different games addressing various water challenges.

 TKI has further information about gaming for learning.

-The NZCER Games for Learning blogs’ are stimulating reads.
+The NZCER Games for Learning project is complete, but see the stimulating reports.

 Read this North American Association for Environmental Education (NAAEE) blog article Serious Games for Coastal and Marine Conservation, Management, and Adaptation – Find a Game for Your Work!.

 Koikiwi.com has simple online games with ecological messages.
 The audience is from age 6 and upward